alessandramontalbano/ml-in-physics/README.md

 # Machine learning in Physics
-Simple physics related projects (updating)
+Simple physics related projects (still updating)

 **- Machine Learning for the Search for Extraterrestrial Intelligence**